ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 atlas migrate hash --force
 ```

-As a safety measure, the Atlas CLI does not operate on a migration directory, that is not in sync with its `atlas.sum`
+As a safety measure, the Atlas CLI does not operate on a migration directory that is not in sync with its `atlas.sum`
 file.
 Therefore, you need to add the `--force` flag to the command.

 For cases, where a developer forgets to update the `atlas.sum` file after making a manual change, you can add